broadinstitute/seqr/deploy/mac_osx/README.md

    `export PYTHONPATH=${XBROWSE_INSTALL_DIR}/code/xbrowse:$PYTHONPATH`
    `export PYTHONPATH=${XBROWSE_INSTALL_DIR}/code/xbrowse/deploy/mac_osx/xbrowse_settings:$PYTHONPATH`

-8. Install python virtualenv and virtualenvwrapper.
+0. Install python virtualenv and virtualenvwrapper.
 This allows specific versions of python libraries to be installed as needed for xBrowse without interfering with previously-installed libraries.
-   `pip install --user virtualenvwrapper`
+   `pip install virtualenvwrapper`

    and add these lines to your `~/.bashrc`:
    `export VIRTUALENVWRAPPER_VIRTUALENV_ARGS='--no-site-packages'  #  isolate new environments from global site-packages directory`